yvonnw/nodeproject/webServer/readMe.txt

+[2018_1_4]
+bar chart for compeleting progress is done.

+I am working on embeding python into c

 [2018_1_3]
 chart is drawn to make data more visible than collecting all the information by spider.

-pie char for status overall is done, I will work on bar char for compeleting progress of each stroy later.
+pie chart for status overall is done, I will work on bar chart for compeleting progress of each stroy later.

 [2018_1_2]